 Contradictions.
 Dylan is certainly a man of many contradictions.
 Many an academic paper has been written on that subject.
 Here’s one.

-Let’s move on to the first line of the song (I told you this would take some time).
-“Today, tomorrow, and yesterday, too” could be a reference to the film by director Vitorio De Scia that starred Sophia Loren and Marcello Mastroianni.
-It won the Academy Award for best foreign picture in 1963.
+Let’s move on to the first line of the song.
+“Today, tomorrow, and yesterday, too” could be a reference to the film of that name by director Vitorio De Scia that starred Sophia Loren and Marcello Mastroianni.
+It won the Academy Award for Best Foreign Film in 1963.
 Dylan mentions Loren in his 1962 song, I Shall Be Free.
 He references the Mastroianni vehicle, La Dolce Vita, in Motorpsycho Nitemare.